jospas/ZipStreamLambda/README.md

 ### Implementation

-The system reads zip file fragments from an S3 input stream and buffers the raw bytes of these on a LinkedBlockingQueue.
+The system reads ZIP file fragments from an S3 input stream and buffers the raw bytes of these on a LinkedBlockingQueue.
 A pool of threads is used to push fragments back to S3, and the reader thread will block if the buffer queue is full.

-Zip file contents can optionally be filtered by file name extension, if an extension filter is not provided all zip file contents will be extracted.
+ZIP file contents can optionally be filtered by file name extension, if an extension filter is not provided all ZIP file contents will be extracted.

-Thread count and queue size are parameters than can be tuned at deployment time but the assumption here is that the zip file to be processed contains many small files not several huge files.
+Thread count and queue size are parameters than can be tuned at deployment time but the assumption here is that the ZIP file to be processed contains many small files not several huge files.

-If you have large files containing large files, you may need to reduce the queue length and increase the memory available to the function.
+If you have large ZIP files containing large files, you may need to reduce the queue length and increase the memory available to the function.

 The input file name minus the extension is appended to OutputKeyPrefix parameter to determine the prefix for output files in the S3 bucket provided in OutputBucket.